pinkpong111/Resolution-Based-Information-Theory/RBIT.md

   NAT imports: Architectural conditions making the protocol executable.
   Why triple outperforms dual: R-ρ alone cannot distinguish genuine stability from governance-suppressed escalation.

+Interface I5 — Sphere Optimality as Maximum-Entropy Resolution Configuration:
+  RBIT exports: Δρ variance minimization across input directions.
+  NAT imports: Sphere topology as the architecture achieving this minimum.

+  Connection: The sphere is the maximum entropy configuration for agent interaction topology under coverage constraints (NAT §3.0, IC-S2).
+  Maximum entropy in representation = minimum Δρ variance across directions.

+  Binding condition: Inner sphere convergence (HUG → 0) corresponds to resolution uniformity — no angular direction has systematically worse resolution than any other.
+Outer sphere (k-regular expander) corresponds to governance uniformity — no agent is structurally disadvantaged in receiving resolution-matched information.

+  Fractal alignment: the same functional property (uniform coverage without directional vulnerability) operates at both resolution scales.
+  This is not metaphor — it is the dual manifestation of minimum Δρ
+  variance: in the representation space (inner) and in the interaction topology (outer).

+Interface I6 — Classification Dynamics as Resolution Growth Observable:
+  RBIT exports: Resolution growth equation R_{t+1} = R_t + f(A_t, D_t).
+  NAT imports: Classification velocity v_class as the operational measurement of f(A_t, D_t) > 0.

+  Binding condition: Each classification type transition (Noise→Tacit→HC→Mathematical) IS a measurable upscaling event. v_class = (upward transitions − downward transitions) / Δt v_class > 0 if and only if f(A_t, D_t) > 0 averaged over Δt.

+  This resolves Open Problem #7 (exact form of f) operationally: while the functional form remains open, its SIGN is observable through classification dynamics, and its MAGNITUDE is proportional to classification velocity v_class.
 ```

 *Self-Consistent Misalignment (SCM) — the invisible contamination.* The most dangerous contamination state is one where all internal metrics appear healthy because the system has optimized within a wrong coordinate geometry.
 VST v1.6 §2.6 provides the formal structure: